John Gilbert (bushranger): Early life

-He was born in Hamilton, Canada West in 1842.
+He was born in Hamilton, Canada West, around 1842.
 His mother Eleanor (née Wilson) died shortly after his birth.
 His father William subsequently married Eliza Cord, a woman only slightly older than his eldest surviving daughter, Eleanor.
 In 1852 John accompanied his family to the Victorian goldfields.
 Nine members of the Gilbert family arrived in Port Phillip on board the Revenue in October 1852.
 They included William and Eliza, Eleanor (Ellen), Frank, James, Charles, Thomas Charbonnelle and Nicholas Wiseman.

 A contemporary of Hall and Gardiner, Johnny Gilbert, alias Roberts, was one of the gang charged with the robbery of the gold escort at Eugowra Rocks, but had not been captured.
 His uncle, John Davis, was found shot in April 1854 Gilbert (then known as Roberts) was arrested and charged with murder.
 He was acquitted but later jailed for horse stealing.

 Some suggest Gilbert accompanied his uncle, John Davis, to the Victorian goldfields.
 However, there is no mention of Davis on the passenger list for the Revenue, though there is a ten-year-old John Gilbert.
 Roy Mendham, in his book, The Dictionary of Australian Bushrangers, asserts that Gilbert was responsible for the murder of his uncle.
 In 1854, Davis was found shot dead, and a Joseph Roberts, an alias of John Gilbert, was tried for Davis's murder but acquitted.
 Roberts was later tried for horsestealing.
 Roberts however was said to be about seventeen, Davis's murder occurred at the Waverley Arms at Bondi Junction.
 It would seem that Roberts, although possibly an alias for a John Gilbert, is not the same John Gilbert.
 The Gilbert family history does not include the names Roberts or Davis in Australia, although Wilson was used as an alias by Charles, his older brother who fled first to New Zealand's gold fields then to California to avoid arrest.

 When he was only twelve, Gilbert worked as a stablehand at Kilmore, Victoria for his sister Eleanor and her new husband, John Stafford, for a time before moving on to the Kiandra goldfields in New South Wales.

-John was usually described as quite a smart man who could read and write, and a very jolly fellow who was always laughing.
-It was because of his happy disposition, that John was nicknamed Happy Jack.
-He was also of thin slight build, and an excellent horseman.
+John was a literate man of thin build, known for his cheerful disposition and horse riding skills.
+His frequent laughter earned him the nickname 'Happy Jack'.